rossihwang/slamtk/README.md

 ### Tools

 - dataset player: parsing the CARMEN dataset, and publishing the tf(odom, base_footprint, base_scan) , /scan and /clock
 - odom logger: storing the ROS2 estimated poses into CARMEN format(for evaluation)
 - metric evaluator: download [here](http://ais.informatik.uni-freiburg.de/slamevaluation/software.php)
+- grid_mapper: building grid map with given scans and correspondent poses

 ### Usages

+#### Playing dataset and recording the odometry data for benchmark

 In this example, I will walk you through how to evaluate the slam_toolbox with these tools.